Julian-Mentasti/vim-settings/useful-commands.md

 I think you wanted to save the file with CTRL-s.
 That's a screen-lock.
 Use CTRL-q to unlock and save with :w.

+What you want is to use is the a command instead of the i command to enter insert mode.
+Or if you want to jump to the end of the line and start insert mode, use A. Note that I will jump to the beginning of the line and enter insert mode.